 If you work with a traditional Android MDM, you just won’t get regular security patches.
 Top tier OEMs like Samsung may provide patches extremely quickly, but this is the exception, not the rule.
 Whether your MDM even offers patches is often beside the point, because it is the reliability and predictability of those updates that is so crucial from a device security standpoint.
 But missing Android security patches are going to be little more than a nuisance — and your MDM knows that.
 Like a strong password, you’re only going to miss that security patch when something goes very, very wrong.
 And while it may not be mission critical today, five years from now, you’ll want the peace of mind that your Android fleet is still protected.

-With Esper Enhanced Android (EEA), we offer a better way to keep your fleet secure today — and long into the future.
-We give our EEA customers access to Android security patches within 30 days of their publication by Google.
-And for EEA on x86, we give you up to ten years of updates.
-To learn more about what we’re building with EEA (including on x86), check out this page.
+With Esper Foundation for Android (Foundation), we offer a better way to keep your fleet secure today — and long into the future.
+We give our Foundation customers access to Android security patches within 30 days of their publication by Google.
+And for Foundation on x86, we give you up to ten years of updates.
+To learn more about what we’re building with Foundation (including on x86), check out this page.

 Why can’t your management console just let me do… anything?